wktg623/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML gives meaning to your code.
+Code is complex looking enough so it is important to use semantic tags as often as possible (<p>, <a>, etc...)

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Block means that an element is displayed as a block.
+This is how paragraphs appear.
+However, inline content displays on one line in its block.

+A block has some whitespace above and below it

 3. What are the 4 areas of the box model?
+Margins, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Cross-axis (sim to y-axis)
 5. Explain why git is valuable to a team of developers.
+Git allows developers to work together on differents parts of code with one another working from remote locations.
+It also allows you to view your code at different points of its lifetime.
+If you need to go back and look at what you did last week you are able to so long as you regularly add & commit your code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.